yitzuliu/DissertationDemo/README.md

 This isn't just another chatbot or simple object detection system.
 This is **contextual activity recognition** - an AI that transforms your camera into an intelligent manual for any hands-on task.

-**The breakthrough:** Instead of you describing what you see, the AI sees what you see.
+**The breakthrough:** Instead of you describing what you see, the AI sees what you see - whether through continuous video understanding or intelligent image analysis.
 Instead of generic instructions, you get guidance based on your actual setup, tools, and progress.

-**The result:** Like having an experienced mentor standing beside you, watching your work, and providing exactly the guidance you need, exactly when you need it.
+**The result:** Like having an experienced mentor standing beside you, watching your work and understanding your progress, providing exactly the guidance you need as your work unfolds.

+> **🧪 Current Development:** Testing both continuous video processing and intelligent image capture to determine the most reliable approach for real-time guidance.

 ## 🏗️ **System Architecture**